 - Apply it to areas where the pain is most severe such as the lower abdomen and back

-Although most women in our community prefer warmth to relieve period pain, we understand that a hot water bag might not be the most convenient way to do so.
+Although most women in our community prefer warmth to relieve period cramps, we understand that a hot water bag might not be the most convenient way to do so.
 After talking to our community and researching and developing various methods with our experts, we came up with a heat patch that heats itself and keeps you warm for 8 hours.
 It hugs your body and you can wear anytime, anywhere you go.

 Inspired by the practice of using hot water bag, Nua Cramp Comfort fits into your life easily.
 You can get your pack and sign up for an early bird offer right here.